Jennifer Morrison: Beginnings and film roles (1992–2010)

 Morrison started her career as a child model, appearing in print advertisements for JCPenney and Montgomery Ward, and commercials for Rice Krispies and Mondo.
 She was featured on the cover of Sports Illustrated for Kids with basketball star Michael Jordan in May 1992.
 Morrison made her feature-film debut at the age of 14 in the 1994 film Intersection, and later appeared as Samantha in Stir of Echoes (1999).
 Morrison's first leading role came in the 2000 film Urban Legends: Final Cut, and she has since gone on to appear in films including Grind (2003), Surviving Christmas (2004), and Mr. & Mrs. Smith (2005).

-In 2004, Morrison won the role of immunologist Allison Cameron on House.
+In 2004, Morrison was cast as immunologist Allison Cameron on House.
 She played the role for the first six seasons of the show, from 2004 to 2009.
 Morrison's character left in the 2009 episode "Teamwork", but returned in the 2010 episode "Lockdown" to conclude Cameron's story.
 Morrison returned for the series finale "Everybody Dies" in 2012.
 In 2006, Morrison starred in and produced the independent film Flourish.
 She is also one of the producers who found Glee during its early draft and brought it to attention of writer Ryan Murphy, who adapted it into a television series.
 Morrison did not stay involved creatively, but is credited as an associate producer on the first season for her involvement in finding it and helping it get into the right hands.

 In 2007, Morrison appeared as Kirce James in the computer game Command & Conquer 3: Tiberium Wars, a character who frequently interacts with the player during the course of the GDI campaign.
 Her film projects that year included Big Stan and The Murder of Princess Diana, a television film based on the book of the same name by Noel Botham.
 Produced by Lifetime and Working Title Television, Morrison portrays an American journalist who witnesses the car crash in which Diana, Princess of Wales was killed.
 In 2009, Morrison returned to the big screen, appearing in the opening scene of J. J. Abrams' Star Trek reboot as James T. Kirk's mother, Winona.
-After her contract on House was not renewed, it was announced in December 2009 that Morrison had won the role of Kate Keller, Helen Keller's mother, in the Broadway-bound revival of The Miracle Worker.
+After her contract on House was not renewed, it was announced in December 2009 that Morrison had been cast in the role of Kate Keller, Helen Keller's mother, in the Broadway-bound revival of The Miracle Worker.